cornim/ClojureCollections/readme.txt

 * terms of this license.
 * You must not remove this notice, or any other, from this software.

+ClojureCollections offers straight forward generic wrapper classes for the Persistent collection types in clojure so these can be readily used in Java.
+So far, PersistentVector, PersistentMap and PersistentList have been implemented.

+For usage examples see the unit tests.

 Maven 2 build instructions:

   To build:  mvn package